Kaleb Nation

-Kaleb Nation (born September 16, 1988) is an American writer and YouTube personality.
+Kaleb Nation (born September 16, 1988) is an American writer, executive producer, and YouTube personality.
 He currently resides in Los Angeles, California.

 Writing career

 2009–2010

 Nation began writing his first novel at the age of 14 on the night of March 3, 2003.
 Following six years of writing, Nation's novel Bran Hambric: The Farfield Curse was published by Sourcebooks and Scholastic on September 9, 2009, in the United States, the United Kingdom, and Canada.
-The book was translated into Portuguese by Panini Brazil and into Russian by Eksmo, under the title "Bran Hembrik: i proklyate Farfilda" and author name "Kaleb Neyshn".
+The book was translated into Portuguese by Panini Brazil and into Russian by Eksmo under the author name "Kaleb Neyshn".

 In 2010, the second book in the "Bran Hambric" series was published, titled Bran Hambric: The Specter Key.

-2011–present
+2011–2014

 In November 2011, Nation completed his first novel for young adults.
 The book was called a "supernatural conspiracy theory novel".
 Harken was published on January 13, 2013.

+2019–present

+In 2019, Nation was named executive producer of Ask Dr. Drew, a live streaming program hosted by Drew Pinsky.
+Nation is credited as the producer of over 400 episodes of Ask Dr. Drew.

 Television

-On January 30, 2014, Kaleb Nation appeared in a segment of the nightly TV news program Dr. Drew On Call on HLN called "Hooked: Social Media Stars."
-Kaleb was later added as a regular commentator focussing on social media trends.
+On January 30, 2014, Nation appeared in a segment of the nightly TV news program Dr. Drew On Call on HLN called "Hooked: Social Media Stars."
+He was later added as a regular commentator focussing on social media trends.
+Following this appearance, Nation and Drew Pinsky began to collaborate on media projects, including the launch of Pinsky's live streaming series Ask Dr. Drew in 2019.

-In May 2014, Kaleb made a cameo appearance in a national television ad campaign for Taco Bell.

-In June 2015, Kaleb and his fiancée Taylor Elizabeth were featured on Good Morning America for a segment about online relationships.
+In June 2015, Nation and his fiancée Taylor Elizabeth were featured on Good Morning America for a segment about online relationships.

-On January 8, 2016, Nation appeared in an episode of TLC's Say Yes to the Dress: Atlanta titled "A Little Sparkle Goes A Long Way" featuring his wedding to fellow YouTube personality Taylor Elizabeth (bfftaylor).
+On January 8, 2016, Nation appeared in an episode of TLC's Say Yes to the Dress: Atlanta titled "A Little Sparkle Goes a Long Way" featuring his wedding to fellow YouTube personality Taylor Elizabeth.